 Two choices today: It is a long way from here to Loch Tulla, if you are a strong walker then it is fine, but otherwise we advise you to use the taxi (included) to take you to Crianlarich or further, to reduce the day to a more manageable length.
 Crianlarich lies under another big peak; Ben Mor.
 The largely valley route goes via the ancient priory of St. Fillan associated with both Robert The Bruce and Rob Roy, through the moraines of Dalrigh, where the Bruce was defeated in 1306, then via the old mining settlement of Tyndrum where a seam of gold has been recently found.
 The route continues up past the peaks of Ben Lui and Ben Dorain to the Bridge of Orchy for a quick dram before continuing on to Loch Tulla (Inveroran), a beautifully situated lake surrounded by Scots pines a remnant of the ancient Caledonian forest.

-Accommodation: Stay at the Bridge of Orchy Hotel, which is approx 14 miles from Crainlarich, or at the Inveroran Hotel that is 16.5 miles from Crainlarich.
+Accommodation: Stay at the Inveroran Hotel which is 16.5 miles from Crainlarichl, or at the upgraded accommodation - The Bridge of Orchy Hotel approx 14 miles from Crainlarich.
 Both hotels are set in beautiful surroundings.

 Head up on the old military road across the wilds and the heather clad wastes of Rannoch Moor, past Ba Bridge, claimed to be the remotest part of the route.
 The views become ever more expansive with views into great corries once filled with glaciers.
 Often you can see deer and a great interplay between land, lake, mountain and sky.
 The military road winds down to the old drovers Inn near the Gateway to Glencoe.
 This is in the shadow of perhaps the most impressive looking mountain of the tour- Buachaille Etive Mor - the shepherd of Etive Mor.